 “I wanted to attract the eye of the customer and make it clear what is inside,” says Orkin of the container, which features his mug shot and a rendering of noodles in soup next to a spoon.

 Instant ramen dates back to 1958, when Momofuku Ando created a chicken- noodle product after recalling long lines of people waiting in the cold for fresh noodles in the meager days following the end of World War II.
-Nissin Food Products, later founded by Ando, released its now globally popular Cup Noodle creation in a polystyrene dish in 1971.
+Nissin Foods, later founded by Ando, released its now globally popular Cup Noodle creation in a polystyrene dish in 1971.